earthai-tech/k-diagram/docs/source/gallery/relationship.rst

-Uses :func:`~kdiagram.plot.relationship.plot_relationship` to map true values to the angular axis and normalized predicted values to the radial axis (:cite:t:`kouadiob2025`).
+Uses :func:`~kdiagram.plot.relationship.plot_relationship` to map true values to the angular axis and normalized predicted values to the radial axis.
 This creates a spiral-like plot that reveals the consistency and correlation of model predictions across the entire range of true values.